Law and Politics Course

 Overview

-Students will study basic, public, social, and civil law as well as politics.
-The study of basic law involves building a foundation of positive law through research on the concepts of law, history, foreign laws, and so on.
-The study of public and social law aims to understand interpretations of the law as related to the nation, local governments, and civic life.
-The study of civil law focuses on understanding interpretations of law that discipline human environments.
-In politics, students look at both the ideal and the reality of politics making full use of scientific examinations along with an understanding of the history of politics, philosophy, and the functions of media.
-Kanazawa University is home to professors of the various fields mentioned above.
-Therefore, using what they have achieved in each specialized field, graduate students are expected to conduct their own creative studies to widen their horizons and challenge the status quo within the academic community and actual practice.
+Students study basic, public, social, and civil law as well as politics.
+The study of basic law involves building a foundation for positive law through research on the concepts of law, history, and foreign law.
+The study of public and social law seeks to understand the interpretation of law in relation to the nation, local governments, and civic life.
+The study of civil law focuses on understanding the interpretation of laws that regulate the human environments.
+In politics, students examine both the ideal and the reality of politics, utilizing scientific examinations, along with an understanding of the history of politics, philosophy, and the role of media.
+Kanazawa University is home to professors in the various fields mentioned above.
+Therefore, using what they have achieved in each specialized field, graduate students are expected to conduct their own creative studies to widen their horizons and challenge the status quo within the academic community and in actual practice.

 Faculty